-Reduced employee turnover
+[fs-toc-omit] Reduced employee turnover

 According to the Health and Safety Executive, more than half of all workplace sickness absences are caused by stress, depression, or anxiety.
-Research has shown that unrealistic management expectations, overwork and looming deadlines are the main causes of stress.
+Research has shown that unrealistic management expectations, overwork and looming deadlines are employees’ leading causes of stress.

 “Growsari is in full expansion mode, with plans to extend our reach to other parts of the Philippines.
 Our performance management process is a crucial part of ensuring this happens, as employees need to be aligned, focused and motivated if we are to succeed.” <div class="author">Andrzej Ogonowski, Co-Founder, Growsari</div>

 What are the essential elements required in an effective performance management process?

-Setting SMART objectives
+[fs-toc-omit] Setting SMART objectives

 The more employees are involved in the process and have the authority to put forward their views, the more engaged they will be in achieving these goals.

 Other companies use OKRs or objectives and key results.
-These were developed by tech companies in Silicon Valley, looking to promote greater creativity, encouraging employees to be as ambitious as possible.
+These were developed by tech companies in Silicon Valley, looking to promote greater creativity and encourage employees to be as ambitious as possible.

-Regular performance reviews
+[fs-toc-omit] Regular performance reviews

-These are vital opportunities for the progression made against objectives to be discussed.
-If circumstances have changed and the objectives need to be adjusted, regular reviews provide that opportunity, ensuring everyone remains aligned and on track to contribute to the success of the business.
+These are vital opportunities for the progression made against the objectives to be discussed.
+If circumstances have changed and the objectives need to be adjusted, regular reviews provide that opportunity, ensuring everyone remains aligned and on track to contribute to the business’s success.

-These regular reviews allow line managers and employees to build a stronger, more transparent relationship where both sides are clear about what is expected of them.
-These also provide an excellent opportunity to discuss other issues, such as any worries around health or outside responsibilities.
+These regular reviews allow line managers and employees to build a stronger, more transparent relationship where both sides clearly understand what is expected of them.
+These also provide an excellent opportunity to discuss other issues, such as health concerns or outside responsibilities.

-Timely, relevant, and useful feedback
+[fs-toc-omit] Timely, relevant, and useful feedback

 What insights can a performance management process provide to a business?